ArgoRobots/Sales-Tracker-website/README.md

 # Argo Sales Tracker Website
 ## Introduction
 This is the website for [Argo Sales Tracker](https://github.com/ArgoRobots/Sales-Tracker), a WinForms application designed to track the sales and purchases of products.
+This website serves as a platform for users to download the software, purchase license keys, access documentation, and has an administrative system for managing licenses, user accounts, and analytics.

 ## Technologies used
+### Frontend:

-- **HTML5 and CSS3** Structure and styling
+- **HTML5/CSS3**: Structure and styling
-- **jQuery**: Dynamic content loading and interactivity
+- **JavaScript/jQuery**: Interactive elements and dynamic content loading
+- **Chart.js**: Data visualization for analytics dashboard

+### Backend:
-- **PHP**: Backend license management
+- **PHP**: Server-side processing
-- **MySQL**: Database for storing license information
+- **MySQL**: Database for storing licenses, user accounts, and analytics data
+- **Two-factor authentication (TOTP)**: Enhanced security for admin access

+## Core Features
+### Public Website
+- Product information and marketing pages
+- Free version download
+- License key purchase system
+- Comprehensive documentation
+- Support/contact system
+- About us and legal information

-## Admin System
+### Admin System

-Backend administration system for managing license keys:

-- Protected by password and two factor authentication
+- Secure admin dashboard with two-factor authentication
 - License key generation and management
-- Email system for sending license keys to customers
+- User account administration
+- Statistics tracking and analytics dashboard

+## Security Features
+- Password hashing and secure storage
+- Two-factor authentication for admin access
+- Session management and protection
+- Rate limiting for login attempts
-- License validation API endpoint
+- Input sanitization and validation

 ## Installation
 ### Step 1: Install PHP
 1. Download the latest version of PHP from [https://windows.php.net/download](https://windows.php.net/download).
 2. Choose the "Non Thread Safe" `.zip` version for your system (x64 or x86).
 3. Extract the contents to a folder, for example: `C:\php`